-APW General Manager
+Position title: General Manager

-Hours: 37.5 hrs per week (Monday-Friday, 9am-5pm - some flexiblity with hours/days may be possible)
+Hours: Full-time: 37.5 hrs per week (Monday-Friday, 9am-5pm)

-Reports to: APW Director
+Reports to: CEO / Artistic Director

 Established in 1981, Australian Print Workshop (APW) has a highly respected and successful track record in fine art printing, public gallery and exhibitions, international projects, public and corporate commissions, education programs and community outreach projects.

 Located in the heart of Melbourne’s vibrant Gertrude Street (Fitzroy) precinct, our home is a hub of printmaking studios, workshops, exhibitions and artists in residence.